Top 5 Reasons to Invest in Empire Quay House

-Just steps from Toronto’s iconic Sugar Beach, Empire Quay is right on the waterfront of Toronto, sporting excellent views of Lake Ontario.
+Just steps from Toronto’s iconic Sugar Beach, Empire Quay House is right on the waterfront of Toronto, sporting excellent views of Lake Ontario.
 This area has been in redevelopment for a number of years, owing in part to a rigorous extension of the Sugar Beach Park, which has brought a great deal of beauty and walkability to the area.
 A number of local parks like Berczy Park, Sculpture Gardens and St. James Park add to the charming beach atmosphere.
 Spend the afternoon strolling down the shores of Lake Ontario, taking in the fresh air, and relaxing with the family.

 With a Loblaws Supermarket just minutes away, just about anything you’d need day-to-day can be found quickly and easily, making chores and errands simple.

 A number of Toronto’s most exciting and unique neighbourhoods are just a short walk away as well.
 Take a trip up to Corktown and the Distillery District, both homes to countless restaurants, cafes and breweries.
 A highly pedestrian-friendly neighbourhood, the Distillery District is famous for little vintage boutiques, stunning industrial architecture, art galleries and installations, music festivals, and the Sunday Market, every week at noon.

 Rising 21 storeys, Empire Quay House will include 451 suites.
 These units will be divided into a wide selection of home options, from one-bedroom units, to two-bedroom units, as well as one-bedroom-plus-dens, and even a number of three-bedroom units.
 These suites will likely range between 650 square feet and 1,200 square feet.

 Empire Quay House are known for their fantastic finishings and features.
 Customize your unit with quartz or granite counters, ceramic and laminate flooring.
 Enjoy large windows in your suite, taking in the sun and the luxurious views.